Franz Exner (criminologist): Czernowitz

 In 1912 he accepted his first professorship, which meant moving to Czernowitz University (as Chernivtsi was then known), just 12 km (7 miles) from the Russian fronter, in the Duchy of Bukovina: Bukovina was at that time one of the Cisleithanian crown lands of Austria.
-(In 1920 Bukovina became part of Romania.)
-Even in 1916 Czernowitz felt exotic, and a very long way from Vienna, and in professional terms many of his younger colleagues regarded their professorships as stepping stones rather than permanent postings.
+In 1920, Bukovina became part of Romania.
+Even in 1916, Czernowitz felt exotic, and a very long way from Vienna, and in professional terms many of his younger colleagues regarded their professorships as stepping stones rather than permanent postings.
 In a personal note from 1922, found in his personal papers long after his death, he likens the journey to travelling "in the wild east".
 The Exners had originally intended that their second child should be born at Czernowitz, but in the end this was deemed "too dangerous" and Marianne remained in Vienna for the birth, which took place on 28 December 1912, and was followed by the baby's death a few days later.
 Increasingly during this period Exner was separated from Marianne and the two (after 1914) surviving children who preferred to remain safely in Vienna or stay with Franz Exner's mother at the family estate surrounding Schloss Matzen.
 The separation was intensified when Exner was called away to fight between 1914 and 1916.
 Marianne wrote every week, sending copious supplies of food and cigarettes.
 Her letters contain abundant detail of her mundane life with the children, their nanny "Pepi" and "Lord", the dog.
 They also show how desperately affected the couple were by their continuing enforced separation.

 Prague, Tübingen, Leipzig

-In 1916 he switched to Prague where between 1916 and 1919 he held a full professorship.
-He moved on to Tübingen in 1919.
+In 1916, he switched to Prague where between 1916 and 1919 he held a full professorship.
+He moved on to the University of Tübingen in 1919.
 The 1920s were a particularly productive decade in terms of his published output.
-His next move was to the University of Leipzig where he remained between 1921 and 1933 and where he served, between 1926 and 1928, as dean of the Law Faculty.
-On 1 April 1933 Exner transferred to Munich, accepting the professorship in criminal law, criminal process and criminology.
+His next move was to Leipzig University where he remained between 1921 and 1933 and where he served, between 1926 and 1928, as dean of the Law Faculty.
+On 1 April 1933, Exner transferred to the Ludwig-Maximilians-Universität München, accepting the professorship in criminal law, criminal process and criminology.